-Airlie Beach is referred to the gateway to the Whitsundays, and that’s totally true as a few nautical miles offshore are The Whitsundays, a group of 74 tropical islands all with unique characteristics and islands waiting for you to set foot upon them.
+Airlie Beach is referred to as the gateway to the Whitsunday Islands.
+This is because a few nautical miles offshore, you’ll find the Whitsundays — a group of 74 tropical islands all with unique characteristics and islands waiting for you to set foot upon them.

 2) Chillout on Hamilton Island

-Hamilton Island is the most popular holiday getaway from the mainland and the epic thing is, you don’t need to be staying at a hotel or resort on Hamilton Island to get access to the island’s facilities!
+Hamilton is one of the Whitsunday Islands.
+It is also the most popular holiday getaway from the mainland.
+And the epic thing is, you don’t need to be staying at a hotel or resort on Hamilton Island to get access to the island’s facilities!

-Once you are on Hamilton Island, there are ice cream shops, bars, restaurants to pools, spas and everything you need to relax!
+Once you are on the island, there are ice cream shops, bars, and restaurants.
+There are also fantastic pools and spas — basically, everything you need to relax!

-The best way to get to Hamilton Island is by ferry from the marina at Airlie Beach which takes about 1 hour for $62 each way which is fairly expensive and if you’re on a budget a hot tip is to head to Shute Harbour to catch a locals ferry to Hamilton Island to avoid the cost.
+The best way to get to Hamilton Island is by ferry from the marina at Airlie Beach, which takes about one hour.
+It costs $62 each way, which is fairly expensive.
+So if you’re on a budget, a hot tip is to head to Shute Harbour to catch a locals ferry to Hamilton Island to avoid the cost.

-From above, Hill Inlet is a swirl of sand and sea mixed together by raising and the lowering of tides to create a natural spectacle that just has to be seen!
-The cool thing about Hill Inlet is that you don’t need to be in a helicopter to see this magnificent seascape; instead, an easy hike to the Whitsundays Lookout will provide exceptional views.
+From above, Hill Inlet is a swirl of sand and sea mixed together.
+This is due to the raising and lowering of tides that create a natural spectacle that just has to be seen!

-Once you are on Whitehaven Beach, the chances of seeing another soul is unlikely and that’s crazy considering its popularity.
+Once you are on Whitehaven Beach, the chances of seeing another soul are unlikely.
+Which is crazy considering its popularity.

 5) Go Snorkeling

-Snorkeling around the Whitsunday Islands might be my favourite activity and you’ll soon find out why!
+Snorkeling around the Whitsunday Islands might be my favorite activity, and you’ll soon find out why!

-There are so many places to go snorkeling and it all depends on the tour which you choose.
-If you’ve ever wanted to find nemo then this is the place to do so!
-Water remains a beautiful 24 to 26 degrees Celsius all year around while water quality is generally crystal clear.
+There are so many places to go snorkeling, and it all depends on the tour you choose.
+If you’ve ever wanted to find Nemo, then this is the place to do so!
+Water remains a beautiful 75 to 78.8 degrees Fahrenheit all year around, while water quality is generally crystal clear.

 6) Go Scuba Diving

-With snorkeling you can only get to a certain depth and see certain marine animals but with an oxygen tank and flippers, there’s literally a whole new world to discover.
+With snorkeling, you can only get to a certain depth and see certain tropical fish and a coral reef or two.
+But with an oxygen tank and flippers, there’s literally a whole new world to discover.

-Scuba diving is far more advanced than snorkeling but the same principles still apply.
-Don’t worry if you have never scuba divided before, there are introductory courses available and there will be an experienced dive master by your side as you descend into the depths of this amazing underwater world!
+While scuba diving is far more advanced than snorkeling, the same principles still apply.
+But, don’t worry if you have never scuba divided before, there are introductory courses available.
+And there will always be an experienced dive master by your side as you descend into the depths of this amazing underwater world!